k2view-academy/K2View-Academy/articles/19_Broadway/actors/04_queue_actors.md

 The message type to be processed by the Broadway Pub / Sub functionality must be aligned with the **Data type** defined on the [Interface](/articles/05_DB_interfaces/01_interfaces_overview.md) and is limited to: String, byte[], JSON, long.
 The message type of an in-memory broker is not limited to any specific types.

-Starting from V6.5.1, **transaction_mode** input argument is added to the **Publish** Actor and it determines how the Publisher handles transactions on supported interfaces (currently supported by Kafka interface only). **Async** transaction mode (default) means that messages are sent asynchronously and only on commit Kafka sends an acknowledgement for a success or failure .
+Starting from V6.5.1, **transaction_mode** input argument is added to the **Publish** Actor and it determines how the Publisher handles transactions on supported interfaces (currently supported by Kafka interface only). **Async** transaction mode (default) means that messages are sent asynchronously and only on commit Kafka sends an acknowledgement for a success or failure.
+Note that **Async** transaction mode is applicable only when the **Publish** Actor runs inside the transaction.

 ### Timeout Setting